-The case manager should ensure that the child is not at risk and where appropriate ensure that the child is referred to the Sefton CHAT team or appropriate Local Authority services.
+The case manager should ensure that the child is not at risk and where appropriate ensure that the child is referred to the Sefton IFD team.

 The case manager should gather as much information about the alleged incident as necessary in order to establish whether there is substance to the allegation.
-In situations where the case manager determines that the harm test has not been met the case manager must ensure that there is a clear record of the incident, include any actions (including whether any Schools Personnel Team/ HR advice had been sought and actioned) taken to address the concern raised.
-This will be completed on the Low-level concerns form (See Appendix 8)
+In situations where the case manager determines that the harm test has not been met the case manager must ensure that there is a clear record of the incident, include any actions (including whether any HR advice had been sought and actioned) taken to address the concern raised.
+This will be completed on the low-level concern form (Appendix 8)

 This record must be kept confidential, stored securely and comply with the Data Protection Act 2018 and the UK GDPR (2018).
-All low-level concern records will be kept for the period of time the staff member involved is our employment.
+All low-level concern records will be kept for the period of time the staff member involved is in our employment.

-In situations where the case manager has sufficient information to suggest that the harm test/allegations threshold has been met, the case manager must use the Local Authority Designated Officer (LADO) notification form (see Appendix 9) in order to assess the level of concern, prior to contacting the LADO.
-As part of this initial consideration, the case manager should consult with their school's HR Advisor/provider/contact or in the case of a supply member of staff the supply agency safeguarding lead/senior manager.
-The completed LADO notification form must be sent to

-SafeguardingUnitAdmin@sefton.gov.uk within one working day of the allegation being made.
+In situations where the case manager has sufficient information to suggest that the harm test/allegations threshold has been met, the case manager must use the Local Authority Designated Officer (LADO) notification form (see Appendix 8) in order to assess the level of concern, prior to contacting the LADO.
+As part of this initial consideration, the case manager should consult with their school's HR advisor/provider/contact or in the case of a supply member of staff the supply agency safeguarding lead/senior manager.
+The completed LADO notification form must be sent to SafeguardingUnitAdmin@sefton.gov.uk within one working day of the allegation being made.
 This will assist the case manager and HR/supply agency senior manager in consultation with the LADO to decide on the most appropriate course of action.
 This includes when to inform the member of staff of the concerns raised.
 Parents or carers of the child or children involved should be told about the allegation as soon as possible if they do not already know of it.